 You have taken away My glory forever.”

 a.
-Do not prattle: When God’s prophets came to His people, they didn’t receive it.
-They disregarded God’s Word as mere prattle.
+Do not prattle: When God’s prophets came to His people, they didn’t receive their message.
+They disregarded God’s word as mere prattle.
 As a result, God stopped sending prophets (so they shall not prophesy to you).
 Fortunately, God’s people responded to Micah’s warning before God stopped sending him, but it took a while.

 b.
-Is the Spirit of the LORD restricted: In their foolishness, the people of Israel thought that God was the problem.
-They needed to understand that there was no restriction on the Spirit of the LORD; instead they provided all the restriction.
+Is the Spirit of the LORD restricted?
+In their foolishness, the people of Israel thought that God was the problem.
+They needed to understand that there was no restriction on the Spirit of the LORD; instead they provided all the restrictions.

 i.
 “Do you not think, again, that we very much act as if the Spirit of the Lord were straitened when we only look for little blessings?
 I am very glad to see three hundred or four hundred persons in a year converted and added to this church, and this has long been the case; but if I ever imbibed the idea that this was all that might be done, I should be straitening the Spirit of God.”
 (Spurgeon)